 Japanese taxation on foreign investors is finalised by such withholding tax, and there is no need to file a Japanese tax return.
-Tax treaties entered into between Japan and the country of tax residence of the investor may provide certain procedural requirements.
+Tax treaties entered into between Japan and the country of tax residence of the investor may provide for exemption or a reduced rate with respect to such Japanese withholding tax.
+In addition, in the case of bonds, if the bonds are issued within Japan using the Japanese book-entry system, or issued outside Japan as eurobonds, interest payable on such bonds may be exempt from Japanese withholding tax as special taxation measures, subject to compliance with certain procedural requirements.